Dental Emergencies

 • The dentist will check the crown to see if it still fits.
 If it does, it will be reattached to the tooth.
 Where decay is noted, this will be treated and a new crown will be made.

-If you have any questions, concerns, or would like to schedule an appointment, please contact our Winnepeg dental office today @ 204-947-0247.
+If you have any questions, concerns, or would like to schedule an appointment, please contact our Winnipeg dental office today @ 204-947-0247.
 Click here to schedule your appointment online.
 We look forward to providing you with the personal care you deserve.